-For children who live far from schools, the cost, risk and effort of getting to school can influence decisions about regular attendance, as well as participation in extramural activities and after-school events.
+For children who do not have schools near to their homes, the cost, risk and effort of getting to school can influence decisions about regular attendance, as well as participation in extramural activities and after-school events.
 Those who travel long distances to reach school may wake very early and risk arriving late or physically exhausted, which may affect their ability to learn.
 Walking long distances to school may also lead to learners being excluded from class or make it difficult to attend school regularly.

-Two-thirds (66%) of South Africa's learners walk to school, while 12% travel in vehicles hired by a group of parents, 9% travel in private cars and 8% use public transport.
-Only 3% report using school buses or transport provided by schools or the government.
-The majority (79%) of White children are driven to school in private cars, compared with only 16% of African children.19 These figures illustrate pronounced disparity in child mobility and means of access to school.

-the quality of care and education that young children receive at educational facilities.
+Two-thirds (67%) of South Africa's learners walk to school, while 12% travel in vehicles hired by a group of parents, 8% travel in private cars and 8% use public transport.
+Only 3% report using school buses or school transport provided by the government.
+The majority (74%) of White children are driven to school in private cars, compared with only 17% of African children.20 These the quality of care and education that young children receive at educational facilities or the resources available at those facilities.
 High rates of attendance provide a unique opportunity because almost all children in an age cohort can be reached at a particularly important developmental stage; but this is a lost opportunity if the service is of poor quality.